-Reconsidering cancer's bad guyNovember 16th, 2012 in Medical research /
+Reconsidering cancer's bad guyNovember 16, 2012 in Medicine & Health / Medical research

 Researchers at the University of Copenhagen have found that a protein, known for causing cancer cells to spread around the body, is also one of the molecules that trigger repair processes in the brain.
 These findings are the subject of a paper, published this week in Nature Communications.
 They point the way to new avenues of research into degenerative brain diseases like Alzheimer's.